coolreson3/230107R_webApi_Assignment1/README.md

 ## 📝 Project Description <a id="project-description"></a>

-This Node.js module simulates a simple appointment scheduling system for a clinic.
+This Node.js module simulates a simple healthcare management system for a clinic.
 It allows patients/admins to:

 - View available doctors.
 - Filter doctors based on specialty, gender, language, mode of visit, or illness treated etc.